-We work with local councils across Kent and, sadly, there still are not enough foster parents to provide caring homes for the ever-growing number of children and young people in need of care after having to leave their birth families.
+We work with local councils across Kent and, sadly, there are still not enough foster parents to provide caring homes for the ever-growing number of children and young people in need of care after having to leave their birth families.
 This is why we need your help.
 Together we can help make a real difference to the lives of young people across Kent.

 As well as the above, you also need to have a spare room in your house that is suitable for use as a bedroom and can accommodate all essential bedroom furniture.
 A safe and private space to call their own is an important part of the development process for any child, but having a secure space to relax in is even more important to foster children and is a vital part of a successful foster placement.

 Once you apply, your assigned supervising social worker will visit you in your home for a brief chat to learn more about you, your experience and to start off the fostering assessment process.
 This process will last between four and six-months and culminates in a meeting with an independent fostering panel who will make the final recommendation as to whether you’d make a good foster carer – though the final decision remains with us.
 During this period, you’ll be invited to attend a foster parent skills training and support course.
-This will provide you with all the skills you need to provide a high-quality fostering service to the placements in your care.
+This will provide you with all the skills you need to provide a high-quality Kent fostering service to the placements in your care.
 Your social worker will remain on hand throughout the assessment process to offer advice and answer any questions you might have.

 Being a foster parent is like working full time, so it’s important to be sure that your new career can support you and your new family members financially.
-Once you become a fully registered carer you’ll receive a weekly fostering allowance.
+Once you become a fully registered foster carer, you’ll receive a weekly fostering allowance.
 The amount you’ll receive will vary on the area you’re fostering in and the type of care you’re providing.
 For example, caring for a sibling group will result in a larger allowance than more straightforward placements.
 This money is provided both to help cover the costs of caring for a child or young person as well as to act as a reward for your hard work and dedication to the needs of those placed in your care.